Elrabu/LangChain_digital_auto/README.md

 # LangChain_digital_auto
-Setup Guide to set up a LangGraph-based multi-agent system that uses a locally running Ollama LLM to interpret vehicle sensor data like rain intensity or hood status from the Kuksa data broker and autonomously sets the appropriate windshield wiper mode via VSS actuators.
+Setup Guide to set up a LangChain/LangGraph-based multi-agent system that uses a locally running Ollama LLM to interpret vehicle sensor data like rain intensity or hood status from the Kuksa data broker and autonomously sets the appropriate windshield wiper mode via VSS actuators.

 ## Hierarchy
 ```